 Barclays is a household name in the U.K, but it isn't as popular in the U.S. just yet.

-Fortunately, its highly attractive savings account rate of 1.40% could change that perception.
+Fortunately, its highly attractive savings account rate could change that perception.

 Although it is based in London, Barclays banks in the U.S. include FDIC insurance on every deposit.

 Best for savings accounts and certificates of deposit.
 Although Barclays is an established banking institution, its best products are its CDs and savings accounts.

 Helpful Savings Assistant included with your account.
 The Savings Assistant is an online tool that lets you choose a goal, enter your existing savings and monthly contribution, then calculate how long it will take to reach that goal.

 In addition to giving you a concrete goal to aim for, it provides even more motivation to save.

 Lower than average non-sufficient funds fee.
 In addition to attractive savings account yield rates, Barclays also charges just a $5 NSF (non-sufficient funds) fee for overdrafts.

 Most banks charge $30 or more, which can lead to even more fees and charges that cause significant headaches, particularly for people with bad credit.

 With Barclays, it's good to know that overdraft fees won't eat your savings alive if you slip up.